 What is the North-South BRT Project?

-The Town of Chapel Hill’s North-South Bus Rapid Transit is the planned 8.2-mile line along the town’s busiest and most vital thoroughfare stretching from Eubanks Road in the north to the popular Southern Village in the south.
-As the region’s first BRT system, NSBRT will connect employees, students, residents and visitors to their regional connections and local destinations project history.
+The Town of Chapel Hill’s North-South Bus Rapid Transit is the planned 8.2-mile line along one of the town’s busiest and most vital thoroughfares stretching from Eubanks Road in the north to the popular Southern Village in the south.
+As the region’s first BRT system, N-S BRT will connect employees, students, residents and visitors to their regional connections and local destinations project history.

 Cities around the country are launching BRT systems to improve transit reliability, shorten travel times, reduce congestion, and support economic development.

-- BRT Only Lanes separates buses from cars, allowing for faster, more efficient transportation for everyone.
+- BRT Only Lanes separate buses from cars, allowing for faster, more efficient transportation for everyone.